-This tool has a precision-built electric motor.
-It should be connected to a power supply that is 120 volts, 60 Hz, AC only (normal household current).
-Do not operate this tool on direct current (DC).
+This product has a precision-built electric motor.
+It should be connected to a power supply that is 120 volts, AC only (normal household current), 60 Hz.
+Do not operate this product on direct current (DC).
 A substantial voltage drop will cause a loss of power and the motor will overheat.
-If your tool does not operate when plugged into an outlet, double-check the power supply.
+If the product does not operate when plugged into an outlet, double-check the power supply.